thesadrogue/TheSadRogue.Integration/README.md

 - Unit tests for its functionality

 ### The Integration Library
 The integration library core functionality is located in `TheSadRogue.Integration/`.
-Details about its functionality an usage can be found in [its readme](TheSadRogue.Integration/README.md).
+Details about its functionality and usage can be found in [its readme](TheSadRogue.Integration/README.md).

 ### A Project Template (TODO)
 This project will also provide a template compatible with `dotnet new`, that will be distributed via NuGet.
 This is not yet complete, but will make creating new projects with boilerplate code in place quick and easy.